zzhang82/web422/graded-work.md

 layout: default
 ---

-## Learning resources
+## Graded work

 This page has details about the graded work in WEB422, for the current academic term.

-Placeholder text... the content below is tentative, and may be revised.
+> Placeholder text... the content below is tentative, and may be revised.

 <br>